Hilary Duff: 2004–2006: Hilary Duff, Most Wanted, and film projects

 In 2005, she starred alongside Heather Locklear in the film The Perfect Man, which went on to become a box office success.
 The Village Voice's Matt Singer wrote, "Duff plays her standard character—an introverted romantic who falls for a guy whose hunky exterior belies an artistic soul."
 That August, Duff released her first compilation album, Most Wanted.
 The album featured songs from Duff's previous albums, as well as remixes and new material.
 It included the hit single "Wake Up", which became her second single to be certified Gold by the RIAA.
-The compilation debuted at number one on the Billboard 200, and sold over one million copies a month after its release.
+The compilation debuted at No. 1 on the Billboard 200, and sold over one million copies a month after its release.
 Duff later appeared in Cheaper by the Dozen 2, which resulted in her second Razzie nomination for Worst Actress in 2005.
 Mike Clarke of USA Today said, "Duff just looks like she'd rather be in a different movie."

 Duff co-starred with her sister Haylie in the satirical comedy Material Girls (2006).
 The film earned both sisters a shared Razzie Award nomination for Worst Actress, becoming Duff's third consecutive nomination in three years.
 The sisters were also nominated for Worst Screen Couple.
 Hilary and Haylie collaborated on a cover of Madonna's single "Material Girl" for the film's soundtrack.
 Duff released her first perfume, "With Love...
 Hilary Duff", in September 2006.
 The line was distributed by the Elizabeth Arden company.
 Initially only sold in Macy's department stores, the fragrance became available in Europe, Japan, and Canada and was one of the three best-selling fragrances launched in department stores in 2006.

+Stalking incidents

-That same year, Duff was stalked by a 19-year-old Russian immigrant identified as Max and his 50-year-old roommate David Joseph Klein.
-She filed for restraining orders against the two men, claiming that Max "threatened to kill himself" to get her attention.
-She also alleged that he threatened to "remove enemies" who stand in his way, including Duff's then-boyfriend Joel Madden.
-Max, later identified as Maksim Myaskovskiy, was sentenced to 117 days in prison.
+Also in 2006, Duff was stalked by Maksim (Max) Myaskovskiy, an 18 year old Russian immigrant, and his 50-year-old roommate David Joseph Klein, a celebrity photographer.
+She filed for restraining orders against the two men, claiming that Myaskovskiy "threatened to kill himself" to get her attention.
+She alleged that he threatened to "remove enemies" who stand in his way, including Duff's then-boyfriend Joel Madden.
+Myaskovskiy was sentenced to 117 days in prison and Duff rescinded her request for a restraining order against Klein.